how to make kombucha (from your homemade scoby) + second round fermentation

 2. Add in your sugar while tea mixture is still warm and stir until fully dissolved.

 3. Once completely cooled to room temperature, transfer to jar.

 (Note: your scoby does NOT need to be put on top of the tea mixture, like how it formed there when you made the scoby.
-With the kombucha, you add the scoby and starter tea to the prepared sugar tea, and like in the picture above, the scoby can float in the mixture.
+With the kombucha, you add the scoby and starter tea to the prepared sugar tea, and the scoby can float in the mixture.
 It could eventually float back up to the surface, but if it doesn't, that's ok too.
-A new scoby will form no matter where the mother scoby (i.e.: the scoby in the picture above) is.)
+A new scoby will form no matter where the mother/original scoby!)

 5. Cover jar with towel and secure with rubber band (to keep flies out!).
 You should also label the jar so you know when your kombucha started brewing.

 6. Let your kombucha sit to brew for 5-30 days.
-The length of time will depend on how sweet you want your kombucha to taste.
+The length of time will depend on how sweet you want your kombucha to taste + the temperature of your kitchen.
 The longer it sits, the longer it ferments, and the more the taste will turn to vinegar and less like sweet tea.

 7. A NEW baby scoby will start to form on the surface of your kombucha.
 If your mother scoby is free-floating, then the baby scoby will foam by itself on the surface of the tea, but if the mother scoby floats up to the surface, then it could fuse with the newly developed scoby (but don't worry, they're super easy to take apart).